Schumzy/R_RESTApi/docs/Plumber_in_Docker.md

 ﻿# [Plumber](https://www.rplumber.io/) in [Docker](https://www.docker.com/)

 ## Requirenments
-* Installed [R](https://cran.r-project.org/) and integrated development environment (IDE) for R like [RStudio](https://www.rstudio.com/).
+* Installed [R](https://cran.r-project.org/) (version >= 3.0.0) and integrated development environment (IDE) for R like [RStudio](https://www.rstudio.com/).
 * You have some code, data and trained models which should be available over a REST service.
 * Optional: Python and Anaconda to make requests.

 ## 1. Install Docker:

-This can be seen in the docs in *Install_Docker.md* in detail.
+This can be seen in the docs in [*Install_Docker.md*](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Install_Docker.md) in detail.

-## 2. Make own R-Packages
+## 2. Make own R Packages

 If the code which should be available through the GET/POST requests uses many self-coded functions, it is recommended that one should save them within a created R package.
-How a R package is created is shown in *Create_RPackage.md*.
+How a R package is created is shown in [*Create_RPackage.md*](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Create_RPackage.md).

 ## 3. Structure of plumber